 John is Mr Mwezi light.
-He assembles the lights, services them and fixes broken ones.
+He assembles the solar lights, services them and fixes broken ones.
 He has been with us since the beginning, in 2014.
 John provides a weekly stock report and liaises with the Directors regarding component orders.

 Mike is the original Director of the Mwezi Foundation, having been involved since its incorporation in 2014.